SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 As you continue up the wooden stairs, you will finally reach Montgomery Street.
 I recommend taking a quick break here so you can turn around and check out the views behind you.

-This will allow you the chance to see the SF Bay, Treasure Island and the SF Bay Bridge.
+This vantage point will allow you the chance to see the SF Bay, Treasure Island and the SF Bay Bridge.

-On the right side of the photo, you can also see part of the second piece.
+You can also see part of the second piece on the right side of the photo.
 The third is also on the front of the building.

 This section is mostly concrete and is more of a straight set of stairs.
-This is just part of it.
+This photo gives you an idea of what it looks like with people on it.

 Here are also some of the beautiful flowers I saw during my last visit.

 Each season, you will see a slightly different set of plants in bloom.
-They do a wonderful job of keeping this area colorful and beautiful all year long.
+They do an excellent job keeping this area colorful and beautiful year-round.

 Once you reach the top of this set of staircases, you will be at the corner of Filbert Street and Telegraph Hill Boulevard.
 You will still have some climbing to do, but you have two options.

-You can either take a right and follow the slow sloping sidewalk up to the Coit Tower parking lot or you can walk across Telegraph Hill Boulevard to climb a last set of stairs up to the tower.
-I prefer taking the slow sloping sidewalk as it brings you to the front of the tower, where you can climb a set of stairs to enter the front doors.
+You can take a right turn and follow the slow-sloping sidewalk up to the Coit Tower parking lot, or you can walk across Telegraph Hill Boulevard to climb the last set of stairs up to the tower.
+I prefer taking the slow-sloping sidewalk as it brings you to the front of the tower, where you can climb a set of stairs to enter the front doors.

 How many stairs do you have to climb to reach the top?
 You will climb around 400 stairs by the time you reach Telegraph Hill Boulevard.
-You will have about 100 extra stairs to get to Coit Tower if you walk the last set of stairs.
+If you walk the last set of stairs, you will have about 100 extra stairs to get to Coit Tower.
 In total, it's around 500 or more stairs to reach the front doors of Coit Tower.

 Local's Tip: You will find a second set of stairs just one block north on Greenwich Street.
 These stairs also lead to and from Coit Tower.
 I often take one of these staircases up and the other down for a different feel and a unique experience.
 Click here to learn more about the Greenwich Steps.